dlamkins/new.blishhud.com/docs/modules/guides/textures.md

 ## Texture2D

-A `Texture2D` is the standard MonoGame texture class which represented a loaded texture.
+A `Texture2D` is the standard MonoGame texture class which represents a loaded texture.
 A `Texture2D` can be loaded from a number of sources, but most typically it is from your module's ref.

 When managing a `Texture2D` directly, you are in charge of its lifecycle.
 Textures are not, by default, cached, so if you intend to continue using a texture, it should be stored until it is no longer needed.
 Once a texture is not needed, it should be disposed.